1. Introduction

 - Personal information

-- Information that identifies you as an individual or could reasonably be linked to you (for example, name, email address, or an online identifier combined with other data).
+- Information that identifies you or can reasonably be linked to you (for example name, email address, or online identifiers combined with other data).

 - Usage data

-- Technical or behavioral information about how a device or browser interacts with the site (for example, pages viewed, approximate region from IP address, or browser type).
+- Technical or behavioral information about how a device or browser interacts with the site (for example pages viewed, approximate region inferred from network addresses, browser type).

 - Cookies

-- Small files or storage entries placed on your device to remember settings, keep you signed in, or help measure traffic.
-Similar technologies include local storage and pixels.
+- Small files or storage entries on your device used to remember settings, keep you signed in, or help measure traffic.
+Similar technologies include local storage and pixel tags.

 What is collected depends on how the site is built and what you choose to do.
-A typical site might process the following types of information:
+A typical site may process the following types of information:

-Examples include your name, email address, phone number, or message text when you use a contact form, subscribe to a newsletter, leave a comment (if enabled), register for an account, or complete a survey.
-You should only submit information you are comfortable sharing.
+For example: when you use a contact form, subscribe to a newsletter, post a comment (if enabled), create an account, or fill out a survey, you may submit name, email, phone number, or message content.
+Only share what you are comfortable providing.

 4.2 Automatically collected technical data

-Web servers and common software often log data such as IP address, date and time of requests, browser type and version, operating system, referring page, and general location inferred from IP.
-This helps operate, secure, and troubleshoot the site.
+Web servers and common software often log network addresses, request date and time, browser type and version, operating system, referring page, and approximate location inferred from network addresses.
+This helps run the site, protect it, and troubleshoot issues.

-If the site allows uploads (images, documents, forum posts, etc.), those materials and any metadata they contain may be stored and displayed according to the site’s settings.
+If the site allows uploads (images, documents, forum posts, and so on), those materials and any metadata they contain may be stored and displayed according to the site’s settings.

 |---|---|---|